27 Signs You’re a “Free Spirit”

 You love partying, but not as much as your “me time.”

-Though many assume that free spirits are all about living it up with others, true free spirits know that no one’s company is as good as their own.
+Though many assume that free spirits are all about living it up with others, a true free spirit knows that no one’s company is as good as their own.
 While you may be primarily extroverted in nature, you also sometimes need some solo time to get lost in your thoughts and plan your next adventure.
-For ideas on where to jet off to next, check out the 25 Adventures You Should Have Before You Die.

 Learning is the great passion in your life.